a14a-org/node-controller-rust/README.md

 - Health checks ensure the update was successful
 - Automatic rollback if an update fails
 - Configurable update channels (stable, beta, nightly)
+- Updates are stored in the user's Application Support directory and don't require elevated privileges

 To create a new release that will be detected by clients: